backand/docs/source/includes/_integrations.md

 This tutorial gives you a quick look at the power offered by Backand's back end tools and APIs.
 You'll explore creating a database and implementing a RESTful API for that data with zero effort.
 You'll customize your application's security and learn how to restrict users based on role and based on endpoint.
 You'll even spend some time working with custom server-side actions that execute on-demand.
 By the time you have finished the tutorial, you will have implemented a secure ToDo list application with user authentication – and all with minimal effort!

 ## Ionic With Backand
 Today many AngularJS developers are using Ionic to build the user interface for their mobile apps.
 AngularJS provides the app structure.
 But these mobile apps still need a backend.
-In this blog we’ll give you the recipe you need to build an Ionic mobile app with Backand’s Backend as a Service (BaaS).
+In this section we’ll give you the recipe you need to build an Ionic mobile app with Backand’s Backend as a Service (BaaS).
 Review the working demo [here](https://github.com/backand/simple-rest-ionic).

 ### What is Ionic?